pbocej/Work/README.md

 * Peter - me
 * Ivana - test user

-In administrator mode You can users, projects and work hours for any user.
+In administrator mode You can manage users, projects and work hours for any user.

 In user modo You can only manage Your work hours.